This post was updated on October 7th, 2019

-If you’re sick and tired of what PCOS is doing to you then there’s two big things you can do right now for your health and wellbeing.
+As Kendall discovered during my free 30 Day PCOS Diet Challenge, if you’re sick and tired of what PCOS is doing to you then there’s two big things you can do for your health and wellbeing.

 Getting people started on these two transformative steps is exactly what my free 30 Day PCOS Diet Challenge is all about, where thousands of women meet online to take the plunge together.

-Most women that take part in my live 30 Day Challenge already understand that certain foods make their PCOS worse, but there is often a lot of confusion about what not to eat with PCOS when you get down to the practical details.
-For example most people know that sugar is a problem, but miss the distinction between glucose and fructose and mistakenly believe that certain natural sugars like honey or coconut sugar are better alternatives.
+Like Kendall, when most women first take part in this free program, they already understand that certain foods make their PCOS worse, but there is often a lot of confusion about what not to eat with PCOS when you get down to the practical details.
+For example, most people know that sugar is a problem, but miss the distinction between glucose and fructose and mistakenly believe that certain natural sugars like maple syrup, coconut sugar, or agave, are good for them.

 In this article I give you a comprehensive breakdown of all the foods you want to avoid with PCOS, and I shed a little light on some of the most important nuances you need to be aware of.